-- 6.2 There are multiple types of GI within the Mansfield District.
-Each development will have a difference impact on GI and will allow different opportunities to protect, enhance and deliver new GI. - The Local Plan refers to several typologies of GI including: networks of natural and managed green spaces (parks, countryside, the water environment (blue infrastructure) and ecological networks.
-Evidence contained in the Green Infrastructure Study which underpins policy IN2 indicates further GI types including: protected sites, wildlife habitats and networks, river corridors, sustainable drainage systems, historic settings and other green heritage assets and green corridors with walking, cycling and bridleway routes. - The list of GI is not exhaustive and other forms of play, recreation, open spaces and accessible links can add value to the GI network.
+- 6.3 There are multiple types of GI within the Mansfield District.
+Each development will have a different impact on GI and will allow a variety of opportunities to protect, enhance and deliver new GI.
+New development should seek to accord with policy IN2 when considering the balance between the protection and enhancement of GI and the need for new development. - 6.3.1 The Local Plan refers to several typologies of GI including: networks of natural and managed green spaces (parks, countryside, the water environment (blue infrastructure) and ecological networks.
+Evidence contained in the Green Infrastructure Study which underpins policy IN2 indicates further GI types including: protected sites, wildlife habitats and networks, river corridors, sustainable drainage systems, historic settings and other green heritage assets and green corridors with walking, cycling and bridleway routes. - 6.3.2 The list of GI is not exhaustive and other forms of play, recreation, open spaces and accessible links can add value to the GI network. - 6.3.3 In addition to strategic GI, there are opportunities to incorporate green features on a micro scale.
+Opportunities include: Living roofs and walls, Green boundary features, Wildlife-friendly garden boundaries, Bat roosting / bird nesting boxes, Ponds, hedgerows, trees and flowers, Wildlife-sensitive lighting, Wildflower lawns, Wildlife ponds, Reptile habitats, Bug hotels, and Micro-wildlife corridors.